Cricket-Sibley shines as England win second test by six wickets | Sports-Games

 Dom Sibley scored an unbeaten half century as England chased down a target of 164 to secure a sweep of the series on Monday, beating Sri Lanka by six wickets in the second test on a day of drama at Galle International Stadium.

 England scored 164-4, with Sibley 56 not out and Jos Buttler unbeaten on 46 as they overcame jittery moments to complete a 2-0 series triumph.
-The tourists overturned a 37-run deficit after the first innings to win a sixth successive test in Sri Lanka, after earlier dismissing Sri Lanka for 126 in their second innings, giving themselves a confidence boost ahead of next month’s start of a four-test series in India.
+The tourists overturned a 37-run deficit after the first innings to win a sixth successive test in Sri Lanka.
+England earlier dismissed Sri Lanka for 126 in their second innings, giving themselves a confidence boost ahead of next month’s start of a four-test series in India.

 Embuldeniya, with a quickfire 40 off 42 balls, was the only home batsmen to make more than 20 and his 48-run ninth wicket partnership with Suranga Lakmal helped set England a tougher target.
 But he was eventually dismissed off the part-time bowling of Root, who claimed another wicket with his next ball by bowling Asitha Ferando to wrap up the innings.
 Root finished with figures of 2-0 off 11 balls.

+"It was great to come out on top after losing the toss on a wicket that had us under pressure for much of the match," said the England captain.
 England won last week's first test by seven wickets in a victorious start to a year in which they will play 17 test matches.
-(Writing by Mark Gleeson in Cape Town; Editing by Peter Rutherford and Ed Osmond)
+(Writing by Mark Gleeson in Cape Town; Editing by Peter Rutherford and Ed Osmond and Christian Radnedge)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)